-Under the treaty with Canada, for example, pay received by a resident of Canada for dependent personal services performed in the United States during the tax year is exempt from U.S. income tax if:
+Under the treaty with Canada, for example, pay received by a resident of Canada for dependent personal services performed in the United States during the year is exempt from U.S. income tax if:

-- The Canadian resident is in the United States for not more than 183 days during the tax year, and the pay is not deductible by an employer who is a U.S. resident or by a permanent establishment or a fixed base the employer has in the United States, or - 2) The individual's total pay for the year does not exceed \$10,000.
+- The resident is in the United States for not more than 183 days during the calendar year, and the pay is not deductible by a U.S. resident employer or by a permanent establishment or a fixed base of an employer in the United States, or - 2) The pay for performing those services is not more than \$10,000 for the year.